 According to a 2022 Cyber Threat Report released by SonicWall, ransomware is up 232% since 2019.
 For most organizations that fall victim to ransomware incidents, recovering may come at a steep price financially and adversely impact their reputation in the market.
+Because of this, Cloud Security impacts insurance.
 Insurance companies are now requiring extensive set-ups before they are willing to protect against an unexpected cyber attack.
-The idea of implementing a cloud security system that fits an insurance company’s standards is a little intimidating and expensive.
+We know the idea of implementing a cloud security system that fits an insurance company’s standards is a little intimidating and expensive.
 However, ACP’s team of experts put together a few must-have security protocols for your cloud set-up to help you out!

 How would you build a cloud security to be approved by insurance company?